 If you go to court alone, before the judge even enters the room, the sheriff deputy on duty will make an announcement asking everyone in the room to fill out a form to plea guilty.
 You may have an opportunity to talk to the prosecutor who will intimidate you with the maximum penalty and then entice you with a plea "deal" that expires if you don't make the life-changing decision in the next five minutes.
 The prosecutor will not care about your rights and will encourage you to sign a paper waiving your right to a defense lawyer and jury trial.
 You will not be told about all the consequences of a conviction.
 You are more likely to learn about these long-term consequences from an inmate than from a judge accepting your guilty plea.

-With decades of combined experience, we have helped numerous people avoid the life-changing consequences of a criminal conviction.
+With decades of combined experience, our Georgia criminal lawyers have helped numerous people avoid the life-changing consequences of a criminal conviction.
 We have also achieved successes in the form of dropped charges and reduced sentences.
 Our Gwinnett County criminal defense lawyers represent people facing any criminal charge.